 Photo Credit (left): Flickr/lostintheredwoods

 While noting some of the more frightening changes that we are observing around us, it would be disingenuous to say that everything was better in the good ol’ days.
 That is, we have also witnessed and embraced some encouraging, perhaps more readily tangible, wide-ranging changes in recent times.
 Marriage equality is legal in several countries, including the fractious United States; the Black Lives Matter movement continues to shine a light on police brutality and murder in the longstanding saga of systemic racism in the U.S.; myopic support of the “War Against Drugs” is waning in the face of mounting evidence of its many victims juxtaposed with the health benefits of marijuana gaining prominent traction; and the Internet has given voice to many who previously felt voiceless or marginalized.
+If you don’t have your medical marijuana card yet, you can find this at DigiDrs.

 The Internet has also transformed the world of fundraising, especially through “crowdfunding.”